-On January 27, 2021, the Company entered into an option agreements to acquire 100% of the Spanish Moon Property and 87.5% of the Barcelona Property, collectively known as the Spanish Moon District, by making cumulative cash payments of USD\$1,395,000 and issuing 1,250,000 common shares.
-There optionors maintain a Net Smelter Royalty (NSR) of 3% on the Property.
-The Company may make cumulative payments of US\$1.0 million to reduce the royalties payable on the entirety of the Property to 2%.
+On January 27, 2021, the Company entered into option agreements to acquire 100% of the Spanish Moon Property and 87.5% of the Barcelona Property, collectively known as the Spanish Moon District, by making cumulative cash payments of USD\$1,395,000 and issuing 1,250,000 common shares.
+There optionors maintain a net smelter royalty of 3% on the property which may be reduced to 2% by making cumulative payments of US\$1.0 million.
 The Company is responsible for Property holding costs during the duration of the option agreement.